PACO 625 Healthy Sexuality

 After reading the Course Syllabus and Student Expectations, the student will complete the Course Requirements Checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will complete Discussion, where he or she will respond to the listed prompts and post a thread of at least 300 words with 4 sources.
-In addition to the thread, the student will reply to 2 other classmate’s thread (150 words minimum), replies should also be appropriately supported with reference to course content; at a minimum (2 sources).
+Therefore, the student will complete Discussions, where he or she will respond to the listed prompts and post a thread of at least 300 words with 1 source.
+In addition to the thread, the student will reply to 1 other classmate’s thread (150 words minimum), and appropriately support the reply with reference to a scholarly source.
+(CLO: A, B, C)

 Sexual Journey Assignment